gabrielrodrigues612/app-weather/README.md

 # app-weather
-App built with html, css, svg and javascript; utilizing a external API.
+App built with html, css, svg and javascript; utilizing an external API.